Ring Sizing Cost Explained – What do You Pay More For and Why?

-Silly question, what woman reading this doesn’t and chances are you’ve had a little ring sizing experience.
+Do you wear rings?
+Silly question, what woman reading this doesn’t.
+Chances are you’ve had a little ring sizing experience.
 Unlike shoes and tires, rings in jewelry stores typically don’t come in assorted sizes—at least not rings in Santa Barbara.

 The Two Methods for Sizing Your Ring Larger